sumitav/leaderboard-service/README.md

 - **Receive Scores:** Handle scores published by the game service (from a topic or flat file).
 - **Store Scores:** Use a database to keep track of these scores.
 - **Return Top Scores:** Provide a service that retrieves the top 5 scores and the players' names with those scores.

+## API

+### POST /api/leaderboard/createBoard
+Purpose: Admins can create and register a board of size k Request Body: JSON object with boardID and leaderBoardSize
+Response: Status 201 Created with a message "Leaderboard created successfully" & Status 400 for any bad_request and 500 for any failures

+### GET /api/leaderboard/getTopScorers
+Purpose: Retrieves the top N scores(JSON), N is fixed while leaderboard registration
+Response: Status 200 Fetched with a list of top scorers & Status 400 for any bad_request when the leaderboard is not init/registered and 500 for any failures

+### POST /api/game/updateScore
+Purpose: Posts a new score for a player_id/user_name Request Body: JSON object with player_id and score
+Response: Status 201 Created and 400 for BAD_REQUEST

+### GET /api/health
+Purpose: Check if the service and database is up/down
+Response: Status 200 Fetched with a status "UP" and 500 with Health Check Failed status "DOWN"

 ## Installation
 To install the Leaderboard Service application, follow these steps: